infobaleen/infobaleen.github.io/docs/Platform/Analytics/Dashboards.md

 <img width="846" alt="Screenshot 2022-06-28 at 14 41 45" src="https://user-images.githubusercontent.com/4352260/176181082-ec55c555-6a8c-4731-afbd-e7b345f2e235.png">

 Click `Create` to create the dashboard.
 You are now ready to add elements!

+**Note!** After adding elements or editing the dashboard, remember to click `Save` in the top right corner.

 <img width="863" alt="Screenshot 2022-06-28 at 14 47 35" src="https://user-images.githubusercontent.com/4352260/176182387-0007cbff-e150-42e1-8946-302f8718fe88.png">